GoogleContainerTools/skaffold/docs/design_proposals/sync-improvements.md

 Skaffold sync shall have three different modes:

-1. _direct_: the user specifies both the source and destination.
+1. _manual_: the user specifies both the source and destination.
 3. _auto-inferred destination_: the user specifies the syncable files, and Skaffold infers their destination in the container, e.g based on Dockerfile
-2. _smart_: builder recommended sync mapping for files, e.g. jib specifies what to sync and provides both the source and dest of files to sync.
+2. _smart_: builder recommended sync rules for files, e.g. jib specifies what to sync and provides both the source and dest of files to sync.
 The user does not have to specify anything.

 The scope of this design proposal is the _direct_ and _inferred_ mode.
 The smart sync mode is out of scope for this document but may be mentioned at times.